Bouzidi2/fullstack-angular-map-app/README_student.md

 12. In OutsourcedPartsForm added another if statement to check inventory doesn't go below min inventory.
 13. Changed BouzidiDatabase_vx in application.properties line 6 numerous times to refresh database.
 Currently it is BouzidiDatabase_v9.

-Part E edit: Edit necessary to add id field to Outsourced Parts page.
+Part E edit:
+Edit necessary to add id field to Outsourced Parts page.
 In BootStrapData.java I added an id field on lines 71, 81, 91, 101, and 111.
 In mainscreen.html I added an ID header on line 48.
 In OutsourcedPartForm line 27-28 I added a p tag to include ID.

+Part H + Edits: Add validation for between or at the maximum and minimum fields.
+The validation must include the following:
+•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+•  Display error messages when adding and updating parts if the inventory is greater than the maximum.
-Part H + Edits: In EnufPartsValidator line 39, I added code for additional inventory that is requested.
+In EnufPartsValidator line 39, I added code for additional inventory that is requested.
 Same file, line 40 and lines 42-48 I added an if statement block and replaced original one to correctly check whether updating a product would force a part's inventory is below its minimum.
 In productForm.html lines 13-17 I added a div tag to properly display error message on product form.
 - I put in an edit in the annotation for Part G #11 to add that I completed a task from Part H while I was completing Part G.